1.01 Accounting Convention

 commences where ROU is acquired.

-(b) The capital work in progress includes material in Transit/ value of
+(b) The capital work in progress includes Construction Stores including

-materials / equipment/Services, etc. received at site for use in the
+Material in Transit/ Equipment / Services, etc. received at site for

 (c) Pre-project expenditure relating to Projects which are considered